grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

     different classes of average income (quantiles are used so each color class contains approximately the same amount of municipalities).
-From this, we generate a new variable "mean\_quantiles" which is actually visualized on the map.
+From this, we generate a new variable `mean_quantiles` which is actually visualized on the map.
 We also generate custom labels for the classes.

-2. We generate the `ggplot2` object as follows:
+2. We generate and draw the `ggplot2` object as follows:

--   Specify the data source and the main fill aesthetic (the visual variable showing the average income per municipality).
+-   Specify the main data source.
--   Add the Viridis color scale with the correct number of classes.
 -   Add the relief through a call to `geom_raster()`.
 -   Add a truncated alpha scale for the relief, as the "fill" aesthetic is already taken (refer to [this section](https://timogrossenbacher.ch/2016/12/beautiful-thematic-maps-with-ggplot2-only/#relief) for an explanation).
--   Use `geom_sf()` without an additional data argument to visualize municipal borders.
+-   Use `geom_sf()` without an additional data argument to specify the main fill aesthetic (the visual variable showing the average income per municipality) and to visualize municipal borders.
+-   Add the Viridis color scale for that fill aesthetic.
 -   Use two more `geom_sf()` calls to add cantonal borders and lakes stemming from the `canton_geo` and `lake_geo` datasets, respectively.